HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 :class: border-black
 ```

 Assuming there are no placement collisions or errors, the asset will be moved to the correct rack U in the Rack Elevation within a few minutes.
 It will also be shown on the Asset Audit page for the rack (rack → *Information → Asset Audit*).
-Proceed to add more asset tags for other racked devices.
+Proceed to add more Asset Tags for other racked devices.
 Please contact Hyperview Support if you need to attach Extension Modules.

 :::{tip}
 You can use the Expected Rack Units and Top of Rack Offset (RU) fields on the rack's Properties page (*rack → Information → Properties*) to fine-tune your setup or accommodate additional assembly configurations and rack sizes, as needed.
 Please attach Master Modules and Extension Modules accordingly.